andry-lebedev/neobank-primitives/PROMPT.md

 # Re-brand This Demo — One-Shot Wizard

 You are an AI agent making this neobank demo *the client's own*.
 Read `AGENTS.md` first.
-Do NOT interview the client topic-by-topic — derive, build, show, iterate.
+Do NOT interview the client topic-by-topic (colors, then fonts, then tone…) — derive, build, show, iterate.

 ## 1. Derive the brand (fallback chain — never stall)
+**First, if the client hasn't already told you who they are, ask once:** their company name, and (optional) a website or brand notes (colors, vibe, audience).
+That single up-front question is not an interview — everything else you derive.
+Then run the fallback chain on what they give you:
 1. **Website given** → fetch it.
 Extract: company name, logo (favicon or og:image if no better asset), primary + accent colors, font feel, tone of voice.
 2. **No site, but a description** → build the palette/tone from the description.
 3. **Name only** → invent a tasteful identity yourself (palette + tone fitting the name and industry).
 State clearly what you chose and why.

-Ask the client something ONLY if you are genuinely blocked (e.g. the site is unreachable).
+After that opening question, ask again ONLY if genuinely blocked (e.g. the site is unreachable).
 Otherwise pick sensible defaults and say so in your summary.

 ## 2. Apply it